Jeffreyricketts/receipt-processor-challenge/README.md

 # Instructions for Running APP
-Got to the GetID_Responce.txt file
+Got to the GetID_Responce.txt file to get instructions or read here:

 # Receipt Processor